Police in Quebec can issue fines to those refusing to wear masks when obligatory

 Face coverings have been mandatory on public transit and in indoor public spaces across the province since July, but enforcement in indoor public spaces was initially left to business owners.

-The province announced the new mask fine measures this week amid concerns about rising infection numbers in recent days.
+The province announced several measures this week in addition to the fines, including the banning of karaoke and obliging bars to keep registers of clients.
+The moves came amid concerns about rising infection numbers in recent days.

-On Saturday, the province announced 244 new confirmed cases, bringing the total number of infections to 64,707.
+Cases were on the rise in Montreal, the Eastern Townships, the Montérégie region south of Montreal and in the Lower St-Lawrence, where private parties involving junior college students earlier this month are believed to be behind a rising number of cases in the past three days.
+The area was largely unscathed by the novel coronavirus in the spring.

+Two other post-secondary institutions — junior colleges in Rimouski and Rivière-du-Loup, Que. — suspended courses for one week and will resume online as of Sept.
+21.

 The province reported no deaths in the past day, but added six deaths from earlier in the month for a total of 5,780.